vippsas/vipps-solutions/loyalty-in-pos/README.md

 If the customer is a not member, proceed to step 3 where you can enroll them by using the [Login API](https://developer.vippsmobilepay.com/docs/APIs/login-api).

-If they are already a member, skip to step 4.
+If they are already a member, skip step 3 and go to step 4 to send a payment request to the customer.

 ![Loyalty Flow](images/POS_step_2.png)

-### Step 3: Request membership (optional)
+### Step 3: Request membership (skip if already a member)

-If the customer is not a member of the loyalty program, you can request to enroll them by using the [Vipps Login API](https://developer.vippsmobilepay.com/docs/APIs/login-api).
+If the customer is not a member of the loyalty program, request to enroll them by using the [Vipps Login API](https://developer.vippsmobilepay.com/docs/APIs/login-api).

 You already have their phone number from step 1, so just provide a button in